• Skip to primary navigation

 Instructions

-• Prepare the potatoes - Place the potatoes on a baking sheet.
-Drizzle the butter on top of the potatoes, getting between the layers.
-Stuff the layers with the cheddar cheese.
-Crack salt and pepper on top of each potato.
+• Prepare the potatoes - Place the potatoes on the baking sheet with space between each potato.
+Brush the olive oil on top of the potatoes, getting between the layers.
+Sprinkle kosher salt, black pepper, and garlic powder on top of each potato.

-• Bake the potatoes - Place the potatoes in the oven and cook for 40 minutes, or until golden and tender.
+• Bake the potatoes - Place the potatoes in the oven and cook for about 60 minutes, more or less depending on the size of the potatoes, or until golden and tender.

-4 tablespoon Creme fraiche or sour cream, 4 tablespoon Chives
+1 cup cheddar cheese, 4 tablespoon creme fraiche or sour cream, 4 teaspoon chives chopped

 Notes